stephanmax/stephanmax.is/src/writing/2021/01/decade-in-review.md

 published: 2021-01-18
 ---

 No, this is not my sassy way of starting the “Actually, the real decade is 2011–2020, not 2010–2019” argument.
-It just so happens that after a challenging 2020 I have an urge to scribble down some of the highlights of my passed life.
+It just so happens that after a challenging 2020 I have an urge to scribble down some of the highlights of my past life.
 So I can look at them and realize that—albeit times are weird right now—I’ve been lucky and blessed.
 Here’s to the future!

 ## Overview